 All these foods, you can react in your body, cause inflammation, perpetuate autoimmunity, and be an autoimmune trigger.

 This is why we wanted to do this test, so we can figure out what’s going on with you, get out of your diet, decrease your inflammation, heal your gut, get your body healthier.
-Then address any type of anemias, dysglycemia, blood sugar issues, gut liver problems, and also fatty acid metabolism, so you can absorb your fats for your brain, for your nerves, for your hormones, so that you can get your vitamins, your A, D, E, and K in.
+Then address any type of anemias, dysglycemia, blood sugar issues, gut, liver problems, and also fatty acid metabolism, so you can absorb your fats for your brain, for your nerves, for your hormones, so that you can get your vitamins, your A, D, E, and K.

 This is the Gluten-Associated Cross-Reactive Foods and Food Sensitivity Panel.
 I have done this panel on myself, and I react to a ton of these foods.
 I mean actually more than most of my patients.